 Baby Artichokes In Casserole

 This is our other favorite antipasti, and at $22, it’s a steal around these parts.
 The casserole itself is rich and creamy and the artichokes don’t getting lost in the shuffle, either.

 If you know one thing about Angelini Osteria, it’s probably that they serve this giant piece of lasagna.
 This is easily the most famous dish here, and while it’s still good, we’d save room - and money - for some of the other, more memorable, pastas on the menu.

 Let’s talk about the elephant in the room - this is a $90 bowl of pasta, but also one of the greatest in the entire city.
 As you try to unpack that sentence, here’s some good news: Take off the white truffle and it’s still a top 10 pasta in LA - and only $34.

 It will admittedly take a good 15 minutes to break free from the agnolotti trance, but once you’re on the other side of it, make sure the linguine is up next.
 The noodles are perfectly al dente and the uni is fresh and briny, but not so overpowering that it’s the only thing you taste.

 If you do a dinner at Angelini correctly, by the time you hit the mains, you should be almost out of steam.
 And that’s why the scallops are a great option.
 These glorious little babies are soft and savory, with a slight punch from the balsamic sear on the outside.
 Just like that, your stomach found room.

-Presented to the table as a whole fish and then cut up by a waiter because you would have no idea how to eat it otherwise, this is another signature dish, and you’re definitely going to order it.
-It’s rich and salty and complete seafood nirvana.
+Presented to the table as a whole fish and then cut up by a waiter (because you would have no idea how to eat it otherwise), this is another signature dish, and you’re definitely going to order it.
+It’s rich, salty, and complete seafood nirvana.